Unsurprisingly, I’ve never had Polish neighbours in any other country except Poland.

 I don’t want to criticise Mr Cough too much.
 He always looks like he’s carrying the weight of the world on his shoulders.
 Goodness knows what he’s been through.
 Earlier this year, I put two and two together and concluded that his wife and little daughter had disappeared.

 Still, there are no excuses for his despicable don’t-love-thy-neighbour behaviour.
-One time, as my wife and I were locking up our flat, Mr Cough began to climb the stairs near the lift – probably saw us in the mirror on the wall just outside our flat and then.
-Amazingly, he continued climbing the stairs to make sure he would avoid us altogether.
+One time, as my wife and I were locking up our flat, Mr Cough began to climb the stairs near the lift.
+No doubt he saw us in the mirror on the wall just outside our flat.
+Amazingly, he continued to climb the stairs to make sure he would avoid us altogether.
 Perhaps he ended up on the roof.

-I must have seen Mr Cough twenty times in the area.
+I must have seen Mr Cough twenty times around our estate.
 He pretended not to see me every single time.

 I don’t know Mr Cough’s name.